Recent changes to Property Law Act and how they might affect you.

 The Act also permits the parties to agree that they will not be bound by the Act.
 This would require a specific term in the lease or licence, or another form of agreement entered into by the parties, provided such agreement is entered into on or after 18 August 2021.
 Any agreement by the parties before 18 August 2021 (for example, where the parties crossed out the standard term in the ADLS deed of lease before 18 August 2021), will not overrule the Act.

-If you have any questions about how the Act may affect your leasing relationships during the pandemic, and particularly if you have not yet agreed on rent relief with your landlord or tenant, please get in touch with your contact at AWS Legal who will be happy to provide advice.
+If you have any questions about how the Property Law Act changes may affect your leasing relationships during the pandemic, and particularly if you have not yet agreed on rent relief with your landlord or tenant, please get in touch with your contact at AWS Legal who will be happy to provide advice.